Spaghetti meatballs

 The process

-In a saucepan add the olive oil, butter, another palm of finely chopped mixed herbs, a pinch of salt and black pepper and tinned tomatoes with the juice. bring to the boil, then reduce heat and let it simmer to reduce about 1/3.
+In a saucepan add the olive oil, butter, herbs, a pinch of salt and black pepper and grated tomatoes with the juice. bring to the boil, then reduce heat and let it simmer to reduce.
+This should take about half an hour.

-Heat an oven to 180 celsius and on a baking tray, place balls of mince mixture about 5 cm in diameter and bake them for about 10 minutes.
+Heat an oven to 200 celsius and on a baking tray, place balls of mince mixture about the size of a golf ball and bake them for about 10 minutes., give the tray a shake so they roll over and then goive them another 10 minutes.
+They should be lightly browned all over.

 View all of the pasta recipes